Canadian TaxesMedical Expenses You Can Claim On Your Canadian Income Tax Return

 Claiming Medical Expenses

-At the end of the year when it’s tax time I collect all of her medical receipts for cannabis oil and what we pay out-of-pocket from the pharmacy and these are her medical expense deductions.
+At the end of the year, when it’s tax time, I collect all of her medical receipts for cannabis oil and what we pay out-of-pocket from the pharmacy, and these are her medical expense deductions.

-Update: 2021 You can claim either 3% of your net income (line 23600) or $2397.
+Update: In 2024, you can claim 3% of your net income (line 23600) or $2635.

 Step 1